dedurus/js-algos/README.md

 List:

 - no-duplicates-in-array.js      - Return array without duplicate elements
 - nth-fibonacci-number.js        - Return n-th number of Fibonacci sequence
 - greatest-common-divisor.js     - Find the greatest common divisor of two numbers
 - greatest-common-divisor.js     - Greatest common divisor of two numbers
 - array-concat.js                - Creates a new array concatenating `array_1` with `array_2`
 - string-reverse.js              - Return a reversed string
 - remove-duplicate-characters.js - Remove any duplicate characters from a string
+- palindrom.js                   - Check if a string is a palindrom